African-American representation in Hollywood: New Hollywood

 The most famous film with an African-American lead in 2011 was The Help.
 In the Academy Awards ceremony the following year, the film was nominated for four categories: Best Supporting Actress (Octavia Spencer, along with Jessica Chastain), Best Actress (Viola Davis), and Best Picture.
 The movie walked away with one win for Best Supporting Actress, Octavia Spencer, leaving Viola Davis to lose to Meryl Streep, a 20-time nominee and three-time winner.
 Octavia Spencer was the only African American to win an award that night.
+"The troubling thing is that the only two black actors in this year's Oscar competition are cast as domestics, and would probably not have found meaty, starring roles in other films had they passed on The Help."

 The 2014 Academy Awards were arguably a turning point for African-American films, with the film 12 Years a Slave taking home the Oscar for Best Picture.
 In 2013, five African-American films were released (12 Years a Slave, Fruitvale Station, Lee Daniels' The Butler, Best Man Holiday and Mandela: Long Walk to Freedom).
 The release of such films had a broader impact on the film industry with movie attendance by African Americans growing by thirteen percent compared to 2012.

 In a 2016 article titled "How racially skewed are the Oscars?", The Economist had a look at the issue as of the 21st century and found that as far as actors are concerned, "...the number of black actors winning Oscars in this century has been pretty much in line with the size of America's overall black population.
 But this does not mean Hollywood has no problems of prejudice.
 As the data show, it clearly does."
 The article points to low African American membership numbers in the Academy of Motion Picture Arts and Sciences and under-representation at lower levels: "the whitewashing occurs not behind the closed doors of the Academy, but in drama schools (shown in the SAG membership) and casting offices".
 The article also highlights on a related problem: that while black actors may have gained more acknowledgment in the Oscars as of the 2000s, other minorities are still under-represented.

-African American Roles in New Hollywood
+African American roles in New Hollywood

 Even in today's movies, the few roles that African-American performers are offered often fall under similar typecast roles to the roles offered in previous decades.
 Studio executives explain the lack of presence of the African Americans in supporting or starring roles by stating “only 4 out of 10 movies turn a profit, according to the Association of Motion Picture and Television Producers.
 But because pictures with nearly all-black casts come along more infrequently, they tend to stand out more when they fail".